 There are many techniques women try to help make their baby flip head down.

 Walking is not only great exercise for mom; it can also help flip a breech baby.
 Moms are encouraged to walk daily.
-Some women have had success flipping their breech baby with swimming.
+Some women have had success in flipping their breech baby with swimming.
 Allowing the body to immerse in water helps the body change pressure.
 Other women also swear by doing somersaults in the water.
 Women are encouraged to swim as often as they can tolerate.
-Taking warm baths may also help a woman relax, which might also aide the baby in flipping.
+Taking warm baths may also help a woman relax, which might also aid the baby in flipping.
 Getting on the floor on hands and knees several times daily may also encourage a baby to turn.

 Sometimes, no matter what a woman does, a baby will just not cooperate.
 When this is the case, the woman needs to discuss birthing options with her doctor or midwife.
 Head down is the preferable position for labor.
 Generally, the head is the largest part of a baby’s body.
 If the head can fit through the pelvis, the rest of the body should be able to as well.

-This does not mean that women who have a breech baby can not have a successful vaginal delivery.
+This does not mean that women who have a breech baby cannot have a successful vaginal delivery.
 What it does mean, however, is that the risk for serious and/or permanent injury can be greater.
 Babies born vaginally breech are at a higher risk for complications related to the umbilical cord.
 Since the head is usually the last part of the body to be delivered, severe umbilical cord compression can occur.
 Before a baby is born, the umbilical cord is its only source for nutrients and oxygen.
-When the cord is compressed and the baby can not be delivered rapidly, brain damage can occur.
+When the cord is compressed and the baby cannot be delivered rapidly, brain damage can occur.